hackclub/hackclub/workshops/simple_image_posting_site/README.md

 }
 ```

+This part of the code should be written in the script tag we mentioned before.
 We need to upload the name of the image which user has inputed.
 If the URL of the image is null(meaning image not selected).
 Then we will check whether the name is 3 characters long.
 After all this, we will display the message 'uploading...' and send our URL + name to our firestore.
 Now we need to display it right?
 Let's write the code for that.

 ```js